Anamnesis (Millennium): Plot

-Social worker Catherine Black (Megan Gallagher) arrives moments too late to prevent a shooting in a school prayer group.
+The episode opens in medias res as social worker Catherine Black (Megan Gallagher) arrives moments too late to prevent a shooting in a school prayer group.

-Several days earlier, Black meets Emma Shetterly (Gwynyth Walsh), the school's vice-principal.
-Shetterly explains that five students have claimed to be experiencing visions of Saint Mary; she believes the girls involved are unlikely candidates for divine visions, particularly the trouble-making Clare McKenna (Genele Templeton).
-Black speaks to the girls, who claim to have had visions during a sermon by Reverend Hanes; Hanes' son Alex refutes this.
-Black returns to Shetterly's office, and is met by Lara Means (Kristen Cloke), who works with her husband in the Millennium Group.
-Means explains that the Group has explored many such reported visions.
+Several days earlier, Catherine meets Emma Shetterly (Gwynyth Walsh), the school's vice-principal.
+Shetterly explains that five students have claimed to be experiencing visions of Saint Mary, but believes the girls involved are unlikely candidates for divine visions, particularly the trouble-making Clare McKenna (Genele Templeton).
+Catherine speaks to the girls, who claim to have had visions during a sermon by Reverend Hanes; Hanes' son Alex refutes this.
+Catherine returns to Shetterly's office and is met by Lara Means (Kristen Cloke), who works with her husband Frank in the Millennium Group.
+Means explains that the Group has investigated many such reported visions.

-Later, Means and Black listen to McKenna reading a passage from the Bible.
-Afterwards, McKenna reveals that she knows a great deal about the Polaroid Man who kidnapped Black months earlier.
-Means receives a vision herself during the conversation, and becomes convinced that McKenna is a prophet of some sort.
-Black thinks the girl is acting out, but Means reveals that she is reciting passages from the non-canonical Gnostic Gospels, which supposed that Mary Magdalene was the only disciple to fully understand the teachings of Jesus Christ.
+Later, Catherine and Means listen to McKenna reading a passage from the Bible.
+Afterwards, McKenna reveals that she knows a great deal about the Polaroid Man, who kidnapped Catherine months earlier.
+Means receives a vision herself during the conversation and becomes convinced that McKenna is a prophet of some sort.
+Catherine thinks the girl is acting out, but Means reveals that she is reciting passages from the non-canonical Gnostic Gospels, which posited that Mary Magdalene was the only disciple to fully understand the teachings of Jesus.
 Means believes the girls are not seeing visions of Saint Mary, but of Mary Magdalene.

-Later, Black is informed that the girls are missing.
+Later, Catherine is informed that the girls are missing.
 She and Means search the woods, finding the girls in a grotto.
-They are with a teacher from the school, Ben Fisher (John Pyper-Ferguson) who attacks Means; she subdues him and he is arrested.
-She later confronts him, and it is revealed he is a former Group member charged with protecting the girls due to their powers.
-When Black later learns that Fisher has been released, she fears for McKenna's life.
+They are with a teacher from the school, Ben Fisher (John Pyper-Ferguson), who attacks Means; she subdues him, and he is arrested.
+Under questioning, it is revealed that Fisher is a former Group member charged with protecting the girls due to their powers.
+When Catherine later learns that Fisher has been released, she fears for McKenna's life.
 She rushes to the school, knowing the girls will be at a prayer meeting.
-She arrives just too late to prevent Alex from firing upon the meeting; Fisher is killed while shielding McKenna.
-Later, Means shows Black two sets of DNA test results—one from McKenna, the other from the Shroud of Turin.
-The profiles seem to prove that McKenna is related to Jesus Christ; Means entrusts them, and the decision as to whether to proliferate them, to Black.
+However, she arrives too late to prevent Alex from firing upon the meeting; Fisher is killed while shielding McKenna.
+Later, Means shows Catherine two sets of DNA test results—one from McKenna, the other from the Shroud of Turin.
+The profiles seem to prove that McKenna is related to Jesus.
+Means entrusts them, and the decision as to whether to proliferate them, to Catherine.